mozilla/extension-workshop/src/content/documentation/manage/monitoring-extension-usage-statistics.md

 All of these parameters are optional.
 The statistics dashboard includes a view that breaks down downloads by each of these parameters, so you can use any or all of them.
 You can also use a tool like [Campaign URL Builder](https://ga-dev-tools.appspot.com/campaign-url-builder/) by Google to create your UTM parameters.

 ::: note
-There is a limit of 40 character maximum for each UTM parameter value.
+There is a limit of 40 characters for each UTM parameter value.
 Longer values will be truncated.
 :::

 {% endcapture %}